tibmeister/ADS/docs/network-share-credentials.md

 ## Network Share Usage in ADS

 The wizard can pull deployment assets from a network share during WinPE, stage them locally, and then drop the credentials.
 No share mapping or secrets persist into the deployed OS.
+For desktop prep and media creation, use ADS Workbench, which relies on the user's existing share access and does not prompt for credentials.

 ### How it works
 - **Wizard input:** Fields for `NetworkSharePath`, `NetworkUsername`, and `NetworkPassword` (masked).
 Validation requires a full set (path + user + password) or nothing.